Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?

 \subsection{Model Predictive Task Sampling}

-MPTS~\citep{wang2025model} is a recently proposed technique that amortizes expensive policy or data evaluation via active inference.
-It views the optimization process in task episodic learning as a generative process.
-With the help of streaming variational inference~\citep{broderick2013streaming, nguyen2017variational}, the risk predictive model $p(\ell \vert \tau, H_t; \bm\theta_t)$ is constructed to forecast policy evaluation outcomes or LLM training losses, where $\tau$ denotes a task identifier and $\ell$ is the associated evaluation metric, such as the negative average return obtained by policy $\bm\theta_t$ in MDP $\tau$~\citep{qu2025fast}.
-The predictions are then combined with flexible acquisition criteria such as Upper Confidence Bound~(UCB)~\citep{auer2002finite} or posterior sampling~\citep{qu2025fast} to achieve active sampling purposes.
-This way avoids additional expensive agent-environment interactions in RL or inference calls in LLMs.
+MPTS~\citep{wang2025model} amortizes costly policy or data evaluation through active inference by modeling task optimization as a generative process.
+Using streaming variational inference~\citep{broderick2013streaming, nguyen2017variational}, it builds a predictive model $p(\ell \vert \tau, H_t; \bm\theta_t)$ to estimate evaluation metrics like returns in RL or training loss.
+These predictions guide active sampling via criteria such as UCB~\citep{auer2002finite} or posterior sampling~\citep{qu2025fast}, reducing costly environment interactions or inference calls.

-In robust fast adaptation~\citep{wang2023simple,lv2024theoretical,wang2024robust}, task evaluation is crucial in subset selection, but incurs computational and annotation costs.
-MPTS has demonstrated its computational and sample efficiency in robust adaptive decision-making~\citep{qu2025fast} and supervised finetuning~\citep{wang2025model}.
-However, it is designed for problems with continuous task spaces and task identifiers.
-In contrast, RL finetuning of LLMs involves discrete, language-defined tasks, without explicit task representations.
-Moreover, instead of robust adaptation, this domain prioritizes training efficiency due to the high computation, memory, and annotation costs, with the prompt success rate as an underexplored prediction target.
-Thus, distinguished from MPTS, this work focuses on (i) enabling predict-then-optimize in RL finetuning, i.e., amortizing the evaluation cost in the prompt selection, and (ii) identifying suitable acquisition criteria to accelerate training.
+MPTS has shown its computational and annotation efficiency in adaptive decision-making~\citep{qu2025fast} and supervised finetuning~\citep{wang2025model}, but assumes continuous task spaces with explicit identifiers.
+In particular, RL finetuning of LLMs involves discrete, prompt-defined tasks and emphasizes training efficiency.
+This work instead targets (i) amortizing prompt evaluation costs and (ii) identifying acquisition strategies to accelerate RL finetuning.